ryenguyen7411/qmk_firmware/keyboards/keyboardio/atreus/keymaps/ryenguyen7411/README.md

 - QMK firmware environment
 - macOS (keymap optimized for macOS shortcuts)
 - BetterTouchTool (optional, for screen movement shortcuts)
-- Neovim with telescope plugin (for Vim commands)
+- Neovim with Snacks plugin (for Vim commands)

 ## Building and Flashing